 We still experience a lack of inclusive representation among practitioners and audiences, and a sense of exclusion in many parts of the country and within society, especially in terms of class and race.
-Sexual exploitation and abuse within the arts and culture sector has also been recently exposed by the Me-Too movement.
+The Me-Too movement has also recently exposed sexual exploitation and abuse within the arts and culture sector.